jpalastus/cluster_assembler/README.md

 7. DFT optimization with light/weak criteria

-8. Donnectivity verification to check if any chemical bond was made or broken during DFT optimization
+8. Connectivity verification to check if any chemical bond was made or broken during DFT optimization

 9. K-means  selection of nanoclusters to post optimization via DFT